saveen99/My-Portfolio-React/README.md

 - Style-Components: A CSS framework for creating responsive and mobile-first designs.
 - Git: A version control system for tracking changes and collaborating on projects.
 - GitHub Pages: A platform for hosting and deploying web applications.

-### How to run this portfolio:

-- Install the dependencies: `npm install`
-- Start the development server: `npm start`
-- Open your browser and visit: `http://localhost:3000`